 For those of us who love slathering just about anything with hummus, this version is otherworldly.

 Although I’m a big fan of classic hummus recipes, I also love to change them up from time to time by adding nutrient-packed ingredients.
-I’ve been known to add kale to hummus – guilty as charged.
+I’ve been known to add kale to hummus, as seen in my Roasted Garlic Kale Hummus – guilty as charged.

 Don’t put it past me to roast a full bulb of garlic and toss it in the food processor with garbanzo beans either.

 Two small cooked beets (you can roast them yourself or buy pre-cooked beets), garbanzo beans, garlic, tahini, lemon juice, cumin, olive oil, and turmeric.
 I like serving it with some feta cheese and pumpkin seeds on top just for fun.

 How to make Beet Hummus: